lunchbag/hugo-blog/content/posts/failure-and-solopreneurship.md

 To the number of you who reached out, who barely know me on a personal level but noticed my absence with Lunch Money and cared enough to ask me how I'm doing, I truly appreciate you.

 I'm still slowly getting back into the swing of things and clearly have a lot on my plate, but I am committed to getting through it all, slowly but surely.
+I apologize if there have been unanswered emails or calls– please feel free to follow up as necessary.
 I appreciate your patience!

 ***